TempoQuestInc/AceCAST-Docs/source/InstallationGuide.rst

 Installing the NVIDIA CUDA Driver
 =================================

-Prior to istalling the `NVIDIA HPC SDK`_ you will need to make sure the proper CUDA driver (version 11.0 or higher) is installed.
+Prior to installing the `NVIDIA HPC SDK`_ you will need to make sure the proper CUDA driver (version 12.0 or higher) is installed.
 To check if the CUDA driver is already installed on your system you can try running the following:

 **NVIDIA SMI Command:**